dSHollis/dSHollis/README.md

 **NOAA Electronics Technician | Studying Data Science**

 Currently pursuing a Master’s degree in Data Science, focusing on Python, statistics, AI, and data analysis, further enhancing my ability to solve technical challenges through data-driven solutions.
-Holds a Bachelor’s in Environmental (wildlife) Science and has technical training and experience in electronics from military and federal service.
+I have a Bachelor’s in Environmental (wildlife) Science and has technical training and experience in electronics from military and federal service.

 ---